Mechamato Movie: Marketing

 The official trailer was released on 1 January 2021, intended for the release of 2021 before it was postponed.
 On 8 July 2022, Monsta released the official poster reveal video on their YouTube channel.
 The final trailer and the official poster were revealed on 8 November 2022, a month before the release.

 As an effort to promote this film, MONSTA in collaboration with Golden Screen Cinemas and Air Selangor has organized a running event, GSC x Air Selangor Hydro Run which was held on 26 November 2022 at IOI City Mall, Putrajaya.
 This event was attended by approximately 3,500 participants.
 GSC also exclusively produced the limited Mechamato figurines and popcorn boxes that the moviegoers can buy.
 MONSTA also collaborated with 10 Star Cinemas to release an exclusive MechaBot keychain which can be purchased for RM10 each.

 On 1 December 2022, MONSTA premiered the first 10 minutes of the movie on Astro On Demand, while the release on YouTube came one day later.
+MOSNTA also released the first 10 minutes for Japanese dub on their YouTube channel on 16 January 2024 in conjunction with Japan release.

+The film was appeared around the 5th minute of the film when Luqman Hariz, an Astro Awani news anchor reporting the news about missing gold in around RM40 million value in 2024 film The Experts, co-produced by Astro Shaw.